 The Snacks …

 - Passengers can order snacks at any point during the flight, and this is what is on offer …

 - Grilled Australian grain fed beef burger, Swiss cheese, and fries

 - Roasted duck in lai fun noodle soup

 I am VERY tempted by the beef burger, but I resist temptation.
 I’m already satiated by the supper and the breakfast.

 What I Loved …

-I would have to say that I enjoy the dinner most, especially the steak.
+I would have to say that I enjoy the dinner on Cathay Pacific business class most, especially the steak.
 It was cooked medium rare, which is just the way I like it.